pjotrp/bigbio/README.md

 * BigBio can translate nucleotide sequences to amino acid sequences using an EMBOSS C function, or BioRuby's translator.
-* BigBio has an ORF emitter which parses DNA/RNA sequences and emits ORFs between START_STOP or STOP_STOP codons.
 * BigBio has a terrific FASTA file emitter which iterates FASTA files and iterates sequences without loading everything in memory.
 There is also an indexed edition
+* BioBio has a flexible FASTA filter
+* BigBio has an ORF emitter which parses DNA/RNA sequences and emits ORFs between START_STOP or STOP_STOP codons.
 * BigBio has a Phylip (PAML style) emitter and writer

 # Examples